|Fresh Peppermint, flowering|

 Now, if you too like the flavor of mint coupled with chocolate (as I do!), one of my favorite things to do is mix mint into things like decadent chocolate tortes and create a "French Mint" type torte.
 I have a chocolate (well, mocha to be exact) torte recipe in my book that lends itself to such modification, by simply substituting the brewed mint-tea for brewed coffee.
 The result of a mint-substitution here is quite nice, as it makes for a simple variation for anyone that may not enjoy mocha / coffee (I also perform substitutions using orange peel and berry-flavors in that recipe too, with or without coffee.)

-Note: The recipe I am referring to is on page 100 - here's a link to the gluten-free mocha tart picture from the book that uses a sponge-cake base, though the picture is rather annoyingly watermarked in that online version. :)Some of the gluten-free chocolate cake recipes or brownie recipes allow for nice chocolate-mint variations too.
+Note: The chocolate / mocha torte recipe I am referring to is on page 100 of our cookbook and uses a sponge-cake base.Some of the gluten-free chocolate cake recipes or brownie recipes allow for nice chocolate-mint variations too.
 Depending on the recipe, I may simply add finely minced fresh mint with no other alterations required; others take a bit more work, but usually it is rather easy coming up with a winning flavor combo.
 I'm sure you can experiment and discover some favorite gluten-free recipes of your own that feature fresh mint.

 You are certainly not limited to combining mint with chocolate, as there are quite a few other combinations that work well and produce a nice refreshing flavor.
 I have enjoyed mint with berry flavors quite a bit if kept subtle, and mint with other fruits too.
 And, though my focus has been desserts here, mint also comes into play nicely in some tasty Asian dishes.
 All I know is that the fresh-mint season is coming to a close soon, and it is time to use some of this season's crop while it is here and I can enjoy it.